RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

 .. warning:: if you use custom annotation files, ensure that you adhere to the gtf/gff standard.
 Wrongly formatted files are likely to cause problems with downstream tools.

-.. note:: For detailed information about downloading and unpacking these files, please refer to our :ref:`example-workflow <example-workflow:Example workflow>`.
+.. note:: For detailed information about downloading and unpacking these files, please refer to our :ref:`example-workflow <source/example-workflow:Example workflow>`.

 input .fastq files